GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Performer-Viewpoint.md

 ## Presentation
 A block definition diagram (BDD) featuring Operational Performers. and their relations in terms of decomposition or generalization at a level of detail required for problem understanding and analysis.
 Note: Identified Stakeholders are related to Operational Performers if appropriate.

+A table containing operational performers, their inter relations  and relations to stakeholders

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)